splunk/observability-workshop/docs/victorops/getting_started/index.md

 ## 2. Activate your SignalFx Login

 You should have received an invitation to join the Observability Workshop on SignalFx.
-If you have not already done so click the **JOIN NOW**{: .label-button .sfx-ui-button} button and follow the prompts to set a password and activate your login.
+If you have not already done so click the **JOIN NOW**{: .label-button .sfx-ui-button-blue} button and follow the prompts to set a password and activate your login.